-- Increase trust level by adding a dedicated section for reviews and testimonials, using pictures of real people, and displaying a trust seal.
+- Increase trust level by adding a dedicated reviews section, using pictures of real people and displaying a trust seal.

-- Add a built-in pricing calculator or simply show the estimated total cost upfront.
+- Add a built-in pricing calculator or show the estimated total cost upfront.

-- Be honest about your return policy, make sure the users understand what they sign up for.
+- Be honest about your return policy and make sure the users understand what they sign up for.
 Provide a money-back guarantee where applicable in order to make shoppers feel safe.
 Explain the return process beforehand simply and clearly.

 - Adjust the layout and modify the current design for both desktop and mobile versions of the site to make it more appealing and easy to navigate.

 - Regularly perform usability and bug testing.
 Maintain your software properly.